Understanding Srebrenica Genocide Study Tour + Homemade Lunch with Local Family Included

 Srebrenica Town

-After some three hours of visiting Potočari Memorial Centre, it’s time for a short, 6 km ride to Srebrenica town.
-Visiting this small, historically rich, ‘silver town’ (Bosnian for silver is ‘Srebro’) will give better insight in the meaning of the “Worlds largest concentration camp during the 90’s”.
-Short walking tour for interesting photography and understanding what Srebrenica as small town really is.
+After three hours of visiting Potočari Memorial Centre, it’s time for a 6 km ride to Srebrenica town.
+Visiting this small, historically rich, ‘silver town’ (Bosnian for silver is ‘Srebro’) will give better insight into the meaning of the “World’s largest concentration camp during the 90’s”.
+Short walking tour for interesting photography and understanding what Srebrenica as a small town really is.

 Sarajevo Cable Car